jasonaaronwilson/c-armyknife-lib/src-doc/tokenizer.md

 ## @function tokenize_memory_range

-Tokenize a memory range.
-That range should contain a valid UTF-8 encoded string.
+Tokenize a memory range into an array of (non-empty) strings.
+The range should contain a valid UTF-8 encoded string.

 NUL bytes are automatically treated as an additional delimiter.